Skip to main content

 • Live tools without a public OpenAPI row — runtime proxies an HTTP call whose method drifts from the public spec, where a sibling tool already covers the spec-declared method (e.g. generate_forecasts POSTs /api/forecast/v1/get-forecasts while get_forecast_predictions owns the GET).

-• Manual mapping — parameterized cache keys or inline Redis/Convex handlers need human triage.
+• manual-mapping — parameterized cache keys or inline Redis/Convex handlers need human triage.
 Examples: GET /api/research/v1/list-arxiv-papers, GET /api/research/v1/list-trending-repos, and GET /api/research/v1/list-hackernews-items; get_research_signals declares only GET /api/research/v1/list-tech-events.

 Prompts and resources